 David Blake is Professor of Pension Economics and Director of the Pensions Institute at Cass Business School, City University London.
 In 2011, he won the Robert I. Mehr award from the American Risk and Insurance Association for his seminal paper on mortality risk transfers.
 The paper is credited with developing a new global capital market in mortality risk transfers between pension funds, life assurers and capital market investors, leading to the world’s first pension buy-out in 2006 and the world’s first pension buy-in and first longevity swap in 2007.
 In 2013, he was selected as one of “The Professors: The Ten Most Influential Academics in Institutional Investing by aiCIO”.
 He organises the annual International Longevity Risk and Capital Market Solutions Conferences, a key component in the impact generation chain.
 He has published in leading international journals, such as Journal of Finance, Review of Finance (formerly European Finance Review), Journal of Econometrics, Economic Journal, Journal of Risk and Insurance and North American Actuarial Journal.

-Liang Chen is a lecturer in the Department of Statistics, the School of Mathematical Science at University College Cork, Ireland.
-His research interest is in modelling the longevity risk of small heterogeneous populations; critical illness and long-term care.
+Liang Chen is an actuary at Standard Life China His research interest is in modelling the longevity risk of small heterogeneous populations; critical illness and long-term care.

 Filter or search events

 Over recent months there has been a sharp rise in M&A activity involving British businesses, with interest from overseas, domestic buyers and Private Equity investors.